Back to Blog

 Finding

-User flag retrieved from /home/nathan/user.txt.
+User flag captured from /home/nathan/user.txt

-USER 2da49c5d84c383e1e13abec0da018f30
+USER 2c49d2eedc3084ab2357ae6e1e232f8f

 Privilege Escalation: cap_setuid on Python 3.8

-$ getcap -r / 2>/dev/null
+nathan@cap:~$ getcap -r / 2>/dev/null

 /usr/bin/python3.8 = cap_setuid,cap_net_bind_service+eip